MagicStack/uvloop/README.rst

 Installation
 ------------

-uvloop requires Python 3.5 and is available on PyPI.
+uvloop requires Python 3.5 or greater and is available on PyPI.
 Use pip to install it::

     $ pip install uvloop